Priyanka955398/Priyanka955398/README.md

-# Welcome to Priyanks's GitHub!
+# Welcome to Priyanka's GitHub!

-Hello! 👋 I'm Priyanka , a VLSI enthusiast passionate about digital design and verification.
+Hello! 👋 I'm Priyanka Maharana, a VLSI enthusiast passionate about digital design and verification.
 This GitHub repository is where I share my projects, collaborate with other developers, and contribute to the open-source community.

 ## 🛠️ Technologies & Tools